 Also, don't bypass the transaction fees, either.
 Most SaaS eCommerce solutions charge a percent (or flat fee) per transaction.
 Similarly, your expenses will grow along with your business.

-If you prefer to migrate your online business to SaaS platforms, you can see detailed migration process of those powerful platforms:
+If you prefer to migrate your online business to SaaS platforms, you can see the detailed migration process of those powerful platforms:

-If we speak about self-hosted Magento alternatives, its true direct competitors are X-Cart, WooCommerce, PrestaShop, OpenCart and other downloadable platforms.
+If we speak about self-hosted Magento alternatives, its true direct competitors are X-Cart, WooCommerce, PrestaShop, OpenCart, and other downloadable platforms.
 The main difference from SaaS ones is that you have to host such platforms somewhere.

 Their strongest advantage is the opportunity for unlimited customization.
 You can normally customize them inside out to your heart's desire.
 Besides, they are usually open-source so you can even custom code yourself without spending a cent on the new features, of course, that you are a programmer with a lot of skills.
 Or hire an agency or even the in-house crew if there is one.

 The pricing model is different, too.
-There’s usually a one-time fee for the software license.
+There's usually a one-time fee for the software license.
 Some of them even position themselves as free – but it normally means they lack some features or flexibility.
-There are usually no transaction fees, which pays off over time, even considering the regular costs for a hosting account.
+There are usually no transaction fees, which pay off over time, even considering the regular costs for a hosting account.